nhs-r-community/NHSRdatasets/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs, with NOTES:
+There were no ERRORs or WARNINGs, with NOTES:

 New maintainer: change of email address for current maintainer

+Namespace in Imports field not imported from: 'tibble'
+     All declared Imports should be used.
+This is a data package with serialised data from saved tibbles, so tibble requirement not detected.

+No linux errors locally, on github actions or Travis, but PREPERROR on R-Hub that seems to be about how docker is functioning, rather than the package itself.

 ## Downstream dependencies
 There are no known downstream dependencies for this package.